 Frightfully Fun Parade at Disney California Adventure Park

-Sadly, this fan-favorite parade is only available to guests going to the special-ticketed Oogie Boogie Bash, which has already sold out for 2022.
-If you were lucky enough to score some tickets, the Frightfully Fun Parade is usually offered twice per night during the Disney California Adventure Halloween party at 7:50 PM and 10:00 PM.
+Sadly, this fan-favorite parade is only available to guests going to the special-ticketed Oogie Boogie Bash.
+If you’re lucky enough to score some tickets, the Frightfully Fun Parade is usually offered twice per night during the Disney California Adventure Halloween party at 7:50 PM and 10:00 PM.